SvenTiigi/FlyoverKit/README.md

 <br/>

-`FlyoverKit` enables you to present stunning 360° flyover views on your `MKMapView` with zero effort while maintaining full configuration possibilities. `FlyoverKit` builds the core of [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) which enables you a way to request the user location services via a 3D 360° flyover MapView.
+`FlyoverKit` enables you to present stunning 360° flyover views on an `MKMapView` with zero effort while maintaining full configuration possibilities. `FlyoverKit` builds the core of [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) which enables you a way to request the user location services via a 3D 360° flyover MapView.

 ## Example

 <img style="float: right" src="https://raw.githubusercontent.com/SvenTiigi/FlyoverKit/gh-pages/readMeAssets/FlyoverKitExampleApplication.gif" alt="Example Application Screenshot" align="right" width="307">

 The `FlyoverKitExample` Application is an excellent way to see `FlyoverKit` in action.
-You can get a brief look of configuration options and how they change the flyover behaviour.
+You get a brief look of the available configuration options and how they affect the flyover behaviour.
 Please keep in mind that the `SatelliteFlyover` and `HybridFlyover` will only work on a real iOS device.

 In order to run the example Application you have to first generate the Frameworks via [Carthage](https://github.com/Carthage/Carthage)